CascadianVR/Unity-Mesh-Transfer-Utility/README.md

 *(In this case, the Shoes and Skirt are being remapped to match the armature the body is attached to)*

 **4. Press the "Remap Bones" Button and that's it!
-You can delete the old empty armatures from the scene now.**
+You can delete the old empty armatures from the scene now. ***Only bones with the SAME NAME will be remapped.
+Any new bones will be ignored.***

 **BEFORE:**